OpenLearningNet/lti1p3platform/README.md

 from lti1p3platform.message_launch import MessageLaunchAbstract

 class LTI1p3MessageLaunch(MessageLaunchAbstract):
-    def get_preflight_response(self):
-        """
-        Get params from the initial OIDC authorization request form, so this mainly depends on your framework.
-Here is an example for Django framework:
-        """
-        return self._request.GET.dict() or self._request.POST.dict()

     def render_launch_form(self, launch_data, **kwargs):
         """
         This will be invoked in the last step of `lti_launch`.